-Most of the objects around us including buildings, bridges, vehicles, computers and medical devices are welded, brazed, or soldered.
+Most of the objects around us including buildings, bridges, vehicles, computers, and medical devices are welded, brazed, or soldered.
 Welding is both a science and an art that requires skilled technicians to operate the most basic to high-tech equipment.
 Job prospects for welders trained in the latest technologies are good nationally and in southern Michigan.
-Completers of the LISD TECH Center welding class have little difficulty finding work.
+Completers of the LISD TECH Center welding program have little difficulty finding work.
 Successful students are often recruited for employment prior to graduation.

 To Be Successful